curl/everything-curl/libcurl/ws.md

 WebSocket is a transfer protocol done *on top* of HTTP that offers a general purpose bidirectional byte-stream.
-The protocol was created for more than just plain uploads and downloads and is more similar to something like "TCP over HTTP".
+The protocol was created for more than just plain uploads and downloads and is more similar to something like TCP over HTTP.

 A WebSocket client application sets up a connection with an HTTP request that *upgrades* into WebSocket - and once upgraded, the involved parties speak